Second suspect arrested for 2019 murder of Timothy Hall - Salisbury Post

 “It is a great day in law enforcement when we can make an arrest in a case and work toward bringing closure to a victim’s family,” Landis Public Safety Director Zachary Lechette said in a news release.

-Freeman is currently being held at the Cabarrus County Detention Center.
+Freeman is currently being held at the Rowan County Detention Center.

 Freeman is alleged to have been involved in the death of Hall, 51, who was found deceased from an apparent gunshot wound when police responded to a reported shooting at 314 Town St. in Landis on Aug.
 16, 2019.